 The northern plot is slated for development, as described.
 No development is proposed on the southern lot.
-Permitted uses identified in Section IV, below, will be allowed by right, but any other uses will need to be approved through a future Specific Plan Amendment.
+Permitted uses identified in Part IV, below, will be allowed by right, but any other uses will need to be approved through a future Specific Plan Amendment.

 Electricity to the project site shall be installed by the owners/applicants to serve the needs of development contained on each property.
-The applicant has requested overhead power lines be allowed to the cannabis project site and residential component.
-This is the preferred method for providing electricity to the site due to the existing environmental constraints.